 Bass & Associates, P.C.

 Tucson, AZ 85712

 Should I contact or pay Bass & Associates?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with a debt collector is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Bass and Associates for millions of clients nationwide.
+The best way to deal with a debt collector is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Bass and Associates for millions of clients nationwide.

 Will Bass and Associates sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with Bass and Associates again.